apache/celix/.devcontainer/README.md

 ssh -p 2233 celixdev@localhost
 ```

-In Clion open the Remote Development window using "File -> Remote Development ..." and add a new configuration.
+In CLion, open the Remote Development window by navigating to "File -> Remote Development..." and add a new
+configuration.
+When a new configuration is added, you can start a new project using `/home/celixdev/workspace` as the
+project root and
+selecting CLion as the IDE.